quakelive-server-standards/quakelive-server-standards/factories/cvars.md

 You can find a complete pre-Steam area cvar reference here http://www.regurge.at/ql/ and post-Steam area supplements here https://steamcommunity.com/sharedfiles/filedetails/?id=542672458.

+This list is not complete.
+If you are good with cvars, take a look at this [GitHub issues](https://github.com/quakelive-server-standards/quakelive-server-standards/issues/19).
+It call for adding missing descriptions and more cvars.

 ## Voting

 `g_allowVote "1"` - Allows voting to take place in a server.

 `g_voteDelay "0"` - Delay allowing votes for X milliseconds after map load.

 `g_voteLimit "0"` - Limit users to X votes per map.

 `g_allowVoteMidGame "0"` - Allows voting to take place during a match.

 `g_allowSpecVote "0"` - Allows spectators to call or cast votes in a server.

 `g_voteFlags "0"` - Sets which vote commands are disabled on the server.